Peyton-McKee/Trailblazer/README.md

 Setup Instructions:

+/* No longer necessary, for now you can just start the project by opening SundayRiver.xcodeproj and pressing "command R" */

 (Requires Xcode Installation and docker installation)

   Clone Repository

-  Navigate to /trailblazer/TILApp in terminal
+  Navigate to /trailblazer/Database in terminal

   Run command in terminal: